SnowCold/privacy/README.md

 VEGA STUDIO Privacy Policy
 Last updated 16 December 2015
-This Privacy Policy explains how information about you is collected, used and disclosed by Kiloo A/S (“Kiloo”) when you use the Subway Surfers mobile application (the “App”).
+This Privacy Policy explains how information about you is collected, used and disclosed by Vega Studio when you use ths mobile application (the “App”).
-By accepting our Privacy Policy, you agree to let Kiloo collect, use and disclose information about you in accordance with the purposes listed below.
+By accepting our Privacy Policy, you agree to let Vega collect, use and disclose information about you in accordance with the purposes listed below.
 The App is not intended for use by children under 13 and we do not knowingly collect personal information from children under 13.